-Scripts for each Summer Film Production will be solicited in the summer at the beginning of that SFP's cycle; i.e. for the 2013-15 SFP, submissions are open now and run through the end of summer 2013.
-All submissions must be made by the end of August of the submission year - thus the deadline for the upcoming project is August 31st, 2013.
+Scripts for each Summer Film Production are solicited in the academic year before the beginning of that SFP's cycle; that is, for the next SFP (2015-17), submissions will open in fall 2014 and will run through the end of summer 2015.
+All submissions must be made by the end of August of the submission year - thus the next submission deadline, for the 2015-17 SFP, will be August 31st, 2015.
 All scripts must be submitted as PDF files, through the form on the bottom of this page.

 Anyone may submit a script, and there is no limit on how many scripts an individual or writing team may submit.